JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 ## Before the course

-Please install the newest version (2.7.5) of  [BEAST2](https://www.beast2.org/) on the computer that you will be using before the workshop starts.
+Please install the newest version (2.7.7) of  [BEAST2](https://www.beast2.org/) on the computer that you will be using before the workshop starts.
 BEAST2 is coded in java and does require java to be installed to work.
 The tutorials covered here work with the newest version of BEAST2 (which is developed largely independent from BEAST1).
-If there are any issues with the installation, please post the error in the SISMID slack channel mod04_evolutionary_dynamics_molecular_epidemiology_2023.
+If there are any issues with the installation, please post the error in the SISMID slack channel module-evolution-and-molecular-epi-of-viruses.
 Please also install [Tracer 1.7.2](https://github.com/beast-dev/tracer/releases/tag/v1.7.2) to visualize MCMC traces and [Figtree 1.4.4](https://github.com/rambaut/figtree/releases/tag/v1.4.4).

-## Schedule (Times in Pacific Time)
+## Schedule (Times in Eastern Daylight Time)

-Lecture room: Fishery Sciences Building (FSH) Room 107 located at 1122 NE Boat Street, Seattle, WA 98195.
+The workshop will take place in the Randall Rollins Building (RR 201)

-**Wednesday, July 12: Introduction** <br />
+**Wednesday, July 24: Introduction** <br />
-12:30-1:30: Registration at the Portage Bay Area located on the second floor of the South Campus Center (SCC), 1601 NE Columbia Rd, Seattle WA 98195 (Columbia Road entrance is on the third floor so head downstairs). </br>

 1:30pm - 3:00pm: Lecturer: Julia. *Introduction to Bayesian Phylogenetics and BEAST* <br />
                 Slides: [here](https://github.com/JuliaPalacios/SISMID_EvolutionaryDynamics/blob/master/Lectures/2023-07-12_Introduction.pptx?raw=true)<br />